ValerioS05/pj1nuraghe/README.md

 - `screenshots` : used balsamic to help myself to get an initial idea and how to approach the development

-**Report Issues:** If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on our GitHub repository.
-Be sure to provide detailed information about the problem or suggestion.
+## Palette:

-- **Palette:** I used a gradient of greys all over the pages, from white to black but mainly grey.
+- I used a gradient of greys all over the pages, from white to black but mainly grey.
 Even a dull gray give the feeling to stay in contact with these ancient "rocks".
+## Structure:
-- **structure:** The site starting from the index to finish with the signup page find a simple structure from top to bottom ,very linear with loads of content for the mobile version.
+ - The site starting from the index to finish with the signup page find a simple structure from top to bottom ,very linear with loads of content for the mobile version.
-In the desktop I focused more on the media where you can find immersive pictures, a more enlarged structure for the other pages to get a better look on details, without loosing the overall original structure from the index page.
+In the desktop/tablet I focused more on the media where you can find immersive pictures, a more enlarged structure for the other pages to get a better look on details, without loosing the overall original structure from the index page.

 ## Responsive
-The site is changing at different sizes despite having only 1 media query it is pretty responsive for any kind of device.
+- The site is changing at different sizes despite having only 1 media query it is pretty responsive for any kind of device.

 ![picture of responsive page](./assets/images/responsive.png)

--
 ## Validation
 - Achieved using validator from W3.org for both [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/).